 - Metabolic syndrome – a group of conditions including obesity, high cholesterol, and insulin resistance

 Excess weight may even affect your quality of life, creating anxiety or depression or making it difficult for you to participate in activities you enjoy.
-If you’re obese and want to take control of your health, you have options.
+If you’re higher weight and want to take control of your health, you have weight loss options.

 What you can do about obesity